TP Information Security Policy

 Access to Systems

-Remote Access – All remote access to Medcor systems as well as remote access to company networks must use standard remote access systems that uses token or certificate- based authentication (i.e. VPN) with industry supported encryption standards.
+Remote Access – All remote access to Medcor systems as well as remote access to third-party networks must use standard remote access systems that uses token or certificate-based authentication (i.e. VPN) with industry supported encryption standards.
 Remote access method must use Multi-Factor (MFA) authentication and be granted only to those users who have a demonstrable business need for such access.
 Permission to remote access must be approved and routinely reviewed.
 An annual VPN rule review must be conducted to ensure rules are reviewed.

 Authentication – All accounts must use standard authentication methods (i.e. Active Directory, SSO – Single Sign-On, etc.).